 Conclusion

 Above, we have laid out a very succinct, executive-level SEO story that can be told in 15 minutes or less.
 In the example of an executive team, they don’t need to know about backlinks.
-They don’t need to know about every little technical detail of your site health.
+They don’t need to know about every little technical detail of your site's health.
 If they want to know - great, you can share that with them.
 Otherwise, it’s best to leave out unnecessary information and apply only what needs to be shared with each specific audience.

 Recommended Reading: Simple SEO Reporting for the C-Suite